 The Managed Entity shall allow only TLS cipher suites identified in TLSCiphersuites in the TLS Handshakes for a [authenticationProfile] instance.
 The final column of table 7.1.4-3 provides references to clauses in oneM2M TS-0003 [3] specifying the TLS Profiles to be used with the SUID values.
 The TLSCiphersuite attribute shall be present only when the value of SUID identifies a security framework that uses TLS or DTLS.

-If the value of SUID is 10, 11, 12, 21, 22 or 23, then the symmKeyID attribute shall be present.
-The symmKeyID provides the symmetric key identifier for a symmetric key which shall be retrieved from local storage on the Managed Entity for use in the TLS Handshake.
+If the value of SUID is 10, 11, 12, 21, 22 or 23, then the assignedSymmKeyID attribute shall be present.
+The assignedSymmKeyID provides the symmetric key identifier for a symmetric key which shall be retrieved from local storage on the Managed Entity for use in the TLS Handshake.
 The symmetric key value may be configured in the symmKeyValue.
 Otherwise, the symmetric key, and associated symmetric key identifier, may be provisioned to the Managed Entity before or after the [authenticationProfile] is configured.
 Pre-provisioning or Remote Security Provisioning Frameworks (RSPFs), specified in oneM2M TS-0003 [3], should be used whenever possible to establish symmetric keys.
 Special care is recommended to ensure the confidentiality and integrity of the credentials when using the symmKeyValue to configure symmetric keys.

 If the value of SUID is 32 or 33, then the MAFKeyRegDuration attribute shall be present, the MAFKeyRegLabels attribute may be present, and a [MAFClientRegCfg] specialization shall be configured as a child of the [authenticationProfile] resource.
 These attributes provide the configuration controlling how the Managed Entity shall interact with a MAF to establish the symmetric key subsequently used for mutual authentication.
 The fqdn attribute of the [MAFClientRegCfg] specialization identifies the MAF.